 Why multiple subwoofers in sound reproduction?

 At higher frequencies, above the Schröder frequency, modes are not a big problem because there are so many.
 Two ears and a brain are very good in suppressing modes that otherwise would lead to coloration of sound (see Bilsen).
 Music has a more transient nature at higher frequencies and other effects play a major role: Soundwaves need time to travel through the room (about 34.4 cm per millisecond).
 If the difference between the direct sound and reflected sound is bigger than about 1 ms then our brain is capable of separating the two.
-However, only one sound sensation is perceived (precedence effect).
+However, up to 30-80ms delay only one sound sensation is perceived (precedence effect).
+Later arriving reflections are perceived as an echo.
 If the difference is smaller than 1 ms then the two (or more) sounds are melted into one (summing localization).

 At lower frequencies there are fewer modes and they are more spaced relative to each other.
 This commonly leads to the typical sensation of "booming" or "one-note" bass or even no bass at all at certain frequencies.
 In those cases the in-room frequency response shows stationary peaks (booming sound) and dips (no sound), an effect boosted by rigid walls.
 Contrary to common belief, angled walls or irregular floor plans do not reduce modes.
 They just change the modal distribution pattern within a room.